GluuFederation/gluu-docker/examples/multi-hosts/README.md

 ## Deploying Services

-Basically, a service can be seen as tasks definition that executed on manager or worker node.
+Basically, a service can be seen as tasks executed on a manager or worker node.
-A service manages a specific image tasks (create/destroy/scale/etc).
+A service manages specific image tasks (such as create/destroy/scale/etc).

 Refer to https://docs.docker.com/engine/swarm/key-concepts/#services-and-tasks for an overview of Swarm service.